-The Human Resources Committee has overall responsibility for evaluating and determining the Company's executive compensation (other than for the Chief Executive Officer which is determined by the independent members of the Board).
+The Human Resources Committee of the Board of Directors ("HR Committee") has overall responsibility for evaluating and determining the Company's executive compensation (other than for the Chief Executive Officer which is determined by the independent members of the Board).
 The HR Committee is comprised of all independent directors.
 The Compensation Discussion and Analysis ("CD&A") in this proxy statement provides an extensive description of the process and substance of the activity of the HR Committee in determining executive compensation.